-The Peer Tutor Center is located in Clare Hall room 111A.
+The Peer Tutor Center (PTC) is located on the first floor of the library.
 Tutoring is provided on an individual basis or in small groups.
-Individual tutoring sessions take place primarily in the Peer Tutoring Center.
-In addition, students may request a tutoring appointment to occur in study lounges, the library, Alumni Hall, or the Evans Center open study areas.
+Individual tutoring sessions take place primarily in the PTC.
+In addition, students may request a tutoring appointment to occur in study lounges, other locations in the library, Alumni Hall, or the Evans Center open study areas.

 When you attend sessions during walk-in tutoring, please make sure you bring all class materials with you.
 This would include text books, assignment descriptions, syllabus, paper, and writing utensils.
 Bring your calculator if needed for the

 Important information about the Peer Tutoring Center (PTC):

 The Walk-In Tutoring schedule is listed below.

 *The Schedule will be updated at the beginning of each Semester.

 Tutoring services are offered Monday - Friday from 8:00am to 10:00pm.

 All of our tutors have been hand-selected by Marian University faculty members.
 Only students who have displayed success in the classroom, possess well-developed communication skills, and share an enthusiasm for helping others are chosen as peer tutors.
 After being selected, tutors participate in a training program to develop their skills as peer leaders.

 Unless there is an emergency, the student is required to contact the tutor at least Six (6) hours prior to your tutoring session.
 Failure to do so could result in the loss of tutoring privileges.
 The consequences are outlined below.